open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `Tracer` instances of a `TracerProvider` have different versions of these data.

-The readable representations of all `Span` instances created by a `Tracer` must provide a `getLibraryResource` method that returns this `Resource` information held by the `Tracer`.
+The readable representations of all `Span` instances created by a `Tracer` must provide a `getInstrumentationLibrary` method that returns the `InstrumentationLibrary` information held by the `Tracer`.

 ## Span processor